-The Los Angeles APA-accredited PhD in Clinical Psychology program at the California School of Professional Psychology (CSPP) follows a scholar-practitioner model, an integrative framework that builds upon the philosophy that scholarship and practice must occur concurrently and interdependently.
+The Los Angeles APA-accredited PhD in clinical psychology program at the California School of Professional Psychology (CSPP) follows a scholar-practitioner model, an integrative framework that builds upon the philosophy that scholarship and practice must occur concurrently and interdependently.

-Underlying the program are two core principles:
+Underlying the graduate program for a clinical psychologist are two core principles:

 - A commitment to seeing mental health and mental illness in sociocultural and sociopolitical contexts.
-Our belief that methods of psychological research and intervention must be relevant to the multiple cultures in which they are conducted.
+Our belief is that methods of psychological research and intervention must be relevant to the cultures in which they are conducted.

-An exciting range of career paths working with these populations are open to graduates of the Los Angeles Clinical Psychology PhD program, including:
+An exciting range of career paths working with these populations are open to graduates of the Los Angeles clinical psychology PhD program, including: